 - Preheat the oven to 350°F (175°C).
 Line a 9×5-inch loaf pan with parchment paper or grease with oil.

-- Add the granulated sugar and lemon zest to a large bowl.
-Rub the lemon zest into sugar until yellow and fragrant, about 1-2 minutes.
+- In a large bowl, combine the sugar and lemon zest.
+Rub the zest into the sugar with your fingers until yellow and fragrant, about 1 to 2 minutes.

-- Add the vegetable oil, eggs, sour cream, vanilla extract and lemon juice to the sugar mixture.
-Mix for 2-3 minutes, until combined and smooth.
+- Add the vegetable oil, eggs, sour cream, vanilla, and lemon juice to the sugar mixture.
+Mix for 2 to 3 minutes until smooth.

-- Add the dry ingredients to the wet ingredients, mixing until no more streaks of flour remain.
+- Add the dry ingredients to the wet and mix until no streaks of flour remain.

-- Cool the cake in the pan for 20-30 minutes before turning it out onto a wire rack to finish cooling.
+- Cool in the pan for 20 to 30 minutes, then turn out onto a wire rack to finish cooling.

 - You can drizzle the cake when warm or fully cooled.
 If drizzled when warm, the glaze will melt into the cake a bit.
 If drizzled when cool, the glaze will form a thick white drizzle, similar to the photos in this post.